IntuitDeveloper/SampleApp-InventoryTracking-QuickBooksV3API-NodeJS/README.md

 <p>There is also an additional flow for creating an inventory item.<p>

-<p>Several routes have been created for functions such as Item Search, Account Search, Invoice Creation, Item Creation.  </p>
+<p>Several routes have been created for functions such as Item Search, Account Search, Invoice Creation, Item Creation.
+Each route can be used as an real world examples of how to perform QBO functions using the NodeJS SDK for QuickBooks Online</p>

 <p>Please note that while these examples work, features not called out above are not intended to be taken and used in production business applications.
 In other words, this is not a seed project to be taken cart blanche and deployed to your production environment. </p>